Stephanie Goutos

 Call Stephanie

-Before her career in private practice, Stephanie served as counsel to the New York State Deputy Commissioner of Higher Education at the Department of Education.
-There, she provided legal counsel on a diverse range of matters, including educational policy, legislative drafting, and the interpretation of newly enacted laws.
-This experience equipped her with invaluable skills in navigating complex regulatory environments and fostering effective interdepartmental collaboration.
+Before entering private practice, Stephanie served as counsel to the New York State Deputy Commissioner of Higher Education, advising on educational policy, legislative drafting, and the interpretation of newly enacted statutes — early experience navigating regulatory complexity that continues to inform how she thinks about AI governance today.

 Credentials & Recognition